EmbeddedSystemClass/New-GPS-Additions/crazyflie-clients-python-develop-2016.05.12-changes/README.md

 called from within stabilizer.c.
 A few detail comments on each of these code sections can be found withing the individual firmware source code.

-Collaboration with Bitcraze is solicited in order to to advance forward and to achieve this project's objective.
+Collaboration with Bitcraze is solicited in order to advance forward and to achieve this project's objective.
 Any preliminary feedback, comments and suggestions on this proposed software effort would be greatly appreciated.
 In addition, if more background or clarification information is of interest, please let this be known.